Sridhar-SMN/lalitha_sahasranamam/verse_41.md

 This para is a cut/paste : This nama gets translated as - She confers prosperity on Her devotees.
 There is a reference to saubhāgya aṣṭagam (eight things that gives prosperity) in Agni Purāṇa.
 They are sugarcane, peepul tree, sprouted jīra seeds, coriander, cow’s milk (and its modifications curd, butter and ghee), everything that are yellow in colour, flowers and salt.
 All these indicate auspiciousness and prosperity.

-However the real "Sowbhagyam" (prosperity) is when the Divine Mother comes in the form of a  Guru and gives us Atma Jnanam.
-That is the deeper meaning of this nama.
+However the real "Sowbhagyam" (prosperity) and the deeper meaning of this nama is when the Divine Mother comes in the form of a  Guru and gives us Atma Jnanam.
+Saint Arunagirinathar captures this beautifully in crest jewel - the Kandar Anubhuthi (The Realisation delivered by Lord Skandha) and the concluding line of the 51 verses of that epic composition is

+### குருவாய்  வருவாய்  அருள்வாய்  குகனே (Guruvaai varuvaai arulvaai guhane) = O Lord Guha, Who comes as the Guru and bestows thy grace !